verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

               create: false
 ```

-### Jaeger Operator Helm chart Values that cannot be overridden
+### Jaeger Operator Helm chart values that cannot be overridden

-Following Jaeger Operator Helm overrides are not supported to be overridden in the Verrazzano custom resource:
+Following Jaeger Operator Helm values are not supported to be overridden in the Verrazzano custom resource:
-- nameOverride
+- `nameOverride`
-- fullnameOverride
+- `fullnameOverride`
-- serviceAccount.name
+- `serviceAccount.name`
-- ingress.enabled
+- `ingress.enabled`
-- jaeger.spec.storage.dependencies.enabled
+- `jaeger.spec.storage.dependencies.enabled`

 **Note** - Verrazzano does not support [Jaeger Spark dependencies](https://github.com/jaegertracing/spark-dependencies)
 and hence the Helm chart value `jaeger.spec.storage.dependencies.enabled`, which is set to false for the Jaeger